siddhartha-gadgil/DeptWeb/_seminars/2020/2020-09-09-apoorva-khare.md

 and a few proofs to show how the main ingredients fit together.
 Many classical results (and one Hypothesis) from before 1955 feature in this journey.
-I will end by describing how PF functions connect to the Laguerre-Polya class and hence Polya-Schur multipliers, and mention 21st century incarnations of the latter.
+I will end by describing how PF functions connect to the Laguerre--Polya class and hence Polya--Schur multipliers, and mention 21st century incarnations of the latter.